tarstutorials/vrsensorint/source/content/m4/data_collection.rst

   :width: 200
   :alt: An Image of the Trigno Link connected to a laptop.
 The light on the Link is glowing amber.

-Once you have the software installed an have logged in, it is time to connect the Trigno Link.
-As mentioned previously, simply plug the USB-A side of the included cable into the computer you installed the Discover app on, and then plug the USB-C side of the cable into the link itself.
-If done correctly, the LED indicator should glow amber on the Link.
+Once you have the software installed and have created an account, you are ready to begin connecting sensors.

 ^^^^^^^^^^^^^^^^^^^^^
 Connecting Sensors
 ^^^^^^^^^^^^^^^^^^^^^
+Using the Trigno Link, Trigno Wireless BioFeedback System, and Trigno Discover, you can now connect sensors.
+To do this, follow the steps below:

+1. Connect the Trigno Link to your computer.
+First, plug the USB-A side of the included cable into the computer, then plug the USB-C side of the cable into the link itself.
+If done correctly, the LED indicator should glow amber on the Link.
+You are ready to move on to the next step.

+2. Connect your Trigno Wireless BioFeedback System to your computer via USB.
+This is necessary to use the Trigno sensors and any other third-party sensors with the Link.
+You can find a manual to assist you in connecting this device and its sensors `here <https://www.delsys.com/downloads/USERSGUIDE/trigno/wireless-biofeedback-system.pdf>`_.
+Note that it is your responsibility to understand how to connect and use the various sensors you intend to employ.
+Usually, you can find detailed guides on the manufacturer's website.

+#.
+Launch the Trigno Discover application on your computer.
+Log in to your account and verify that the Trigno Link and Trigno Wireless BioFeedback System are recognized by the software.
+Should you need additional assistance in using Trigno Discover, the `User Guide <https://delsys.com/downloads/USERSGUIDE/trigno/discover.pdf>` can help you.

+#.
 -------------------------------
 Connecting to Unity
 -------------------------------